openstack/freezer/doc/README.rst

                         belonging to another host then you can set this option that hostname and execute appropriate actions.
 Default current node hostname.
+  --incremental         When the option is set, freezer will perform a
+                        cindernative incremental backup instead of the
+                        default full backup.
+And if True, but volume do not have a base full backup, freezer will do a full backup first
   --insecure            Allow to access swift servers without checking SSL
                         certs.
   --log-config-append PATH, --log_config PATH